Sustainability / GovernanceCorporate Governance

 IR Activities

-By holding quarterly financial briefing session and things such as individual interviews, interviews at conferences sponsored by securities companies, and small meetings with the president, the Company strives to promote communication, aspiring to foster better understanding of the Daicel Group among institutional investors.
-In FY2023/3, business briefings on the Healthcare, Smart and Materials were held as opportunities to promote a better understanding of the Daicel Group's businesses.
-In view of the COVID-19 pandemic, these IR events, including the financial briefing session, were held not only in person but also online teleconferencing to allow investors to participate as much as possible.
+By holding quarterly financial briefing session and things such as individual interviews, interviews at conferences sponsored by securities companies, and small meetings with the President and CEO, the Company strives to promote communication, aspiring to foster better understanding of the Daicel Group among institutional investors.
+In FY2024/3, we held business briefings on the Life Sciences and Engineering Plastics businesses as well as small meetings with Outside Directors as opportunities to promote a better understanding of the Daicel Group's businesses.

 Furthermore, we offer an email newsletter service providing information that Daicel has published on TDnet and EDINET.
 Please follow this link to sign up for our investor relations email newsletter.